wasiahmad/NeuralKpGen/extpkp/README.md

 ### Prerequisite

 - Make sure you have the [required packages](https://github.com/wasiahmad/NeuralKpGen/blob/master/requirements.txt) installed.
-- Then run `cd data && bash run.sh`.
-Once the datasets are processed, there will be a directory named `processed` inside the `data` directory.
+- Run `cd data && bash run.sh`.
+After finishing, there will be a directory named `processed` inside the `data` directory.
 - Run `cd unilm && bash download.sh` to download the `UniLM` model and do necessary conversion to perform training and evaluation.